 - Part I, line 2b, columns (iii) and (v), and

 - Part III, lines 9, 9b, 10b, 15b, 15c, 16, and 17b.

 4. Other Resources in 990/990-EZ Schedule G

 What are fundraising events?

 Fundraising events are activities meant to get potential donors to contribute money, securities, services, materials, facilities, other assets, or time.
 They include:

 - Preparing and distributing fundraising manuals, instructions, and other materials.

 - Conducting other activities involved with soliciting contributions from individuals, foundations, governments, and others.

-Fund-raising activities do not include gaming, the conduct of any trade or business that is regularly carried on, or activities substantially related to the accomplishment of the organization's exempt purpose (other than by raising funds).
+- Fund-raising activities do not include gaming, the conduct of any trade or business that is regularly carried out, or activities substantially related to the accomplishment of the organization's exempt purpose (other than by raising funds).